loktar00/pr-review-times/README.md

 4. **Enable GitHub Pages:**
    - Go to your repository Settings → Pages
    - Select `gh-pages` branch as source
-   - Your report will be available at: `https://your-username.github.io/your-repo/report.html`
+   - Your report will be available at: `https://your-username.github.io/your-repo/`

+**Note**: The single `index.html` file works for both regular data and demo data.
+Use `index.html?data=demo` to view the demo.

 ### Automated Updates